Borgarvirki Fortress in North-West Iceland - was this a Viking Fortress?

 (Translated into English from Borgarvirki and Víga-Barði in Þjóðsögur Jóns Árnasonar - I was lacking a couple of terms in English - RHR)

-My father-in-law made this view-dial and if you look closely during your visit you will see his initials J.H.
-(Jakob Hálfdanarson) on the view-dial.
+My father-in-law, Jakob Hálfdanarson, designed this view dial back in 1988 and it was erected in 1990 by Ungmennafélag Vestur-Húnavatnssýslu.
+If you look closely during your visit you will see his initials J.H.
+(Jakob Hálfdanarson) on the view dial.

 The Icelandic summers are not warm, so a parka is needed most of the time when travelling around Iceland in the summertime.

-To reach Borgarvirki from Hvítserkur monolith you drive on road 711 and turn left on 717, which is 8 km of a bad one-lane road with hard shoulder and several blind hills.
+To reach Borgarvirki from Hvítserkur monolith you drive on road 711 and turn left on 717, which is 8 km of a bad one-lane road with hard shoulders and several blind hills.

 Don't miss visiting this area on Vatnsnes peninsula, it is so worth the detour in the summertime.